aleksandermajos/BIGAI/SCHOOL/README.md

 > * No promises.
 No guarantees.
 Use at own risk.

 **TODO:**
-BUILD YOUR OWN HEDGE FUND BASED ON AI
+BUILD YOUR OWN HEDGE FUND BASED ON AI COURSE